ykharitonova/csw8-s22/about.md

 You will also submit your work through Google Forms or Qualtrics links - they will be shared during the class, posted via Gauchospace, or linked in the respective assignment.

+For in-class participation, we will be using the [iClicker app](https://macmillan.force.com/iclicker/s/article/Remote-Instruction-iClicker-Cloud-Student-Onboarding-Resources), which is linked on Gauchospace - use that link to create an account or log in and you will automatically be added to the course.

 ### Grading
-    10% Course Participation: synchronous participation + weekly reflection; 2 lowest/missing of each will be dropped
     5% Participation Activities (PAs): in zyBook
     15% Challenge Activities (CAs): in zyBook
     25% Lab Activities (LAs): in zyBook
     20% Quizzes: 3-6 quizzes, lowest will be dropped 25% Final Project submitted via Gradescope
+    2% Weekly reflection;
+       2 lowest/missing will be dropped
+    8% Course Participation: in-class activities + iClicker 4 lowest/missing will be dropped

 > Note: **There will be no midterms or final exams.**

-Quizzes will usually be announced during the previous week.
+Quizzes will usually be announced during the previous week/class.

+**iClicker participation** gets full credit if a student responds to 75% of questions asked during the class, rounded up (e.g., if there are 14 questions asked during the class you need to _answer_ 11 of them to get the participation point).
+Note that you do not need to get them all correct but there might occasionally be extra points for those who get all or almost all correctly answered.

-Final course grade: 90/80/70/60 scale, with +/- grades (i.e., it is possible to get B-, B, B+, etc.).
+Final course grade will use the 90/80/70/60 scale, with +/- grades (i.e., it is possible to get B-, B, B+, etc.).

 Note that A+ is given at the discretion of the instructor for outstanding performance and participation that go beyond the regular class expectations.